The impact of the CLP Regulation on Safety Data Sheets

 Over the last 15 years, Hungary and other EU Member States have seen a rapidly evolving regulatory landscape in chemical safety.
 The content and format requirements for SDSs have changed significantly for both substances and mixtures.

-SDSs must always comply with current legislation – no small task given the technical expertise required.
+SDSs must always comply with the legislation in force – no small task given the technical expertise required.

-For 20 years, ToxInfo Ltd. has been helping partners comply with these rules, gaining first-hand insight into every regulatory change.
+For 20 years, ToxInfo Ltd. has been helping partners comply with these rules, gaining first-hand insight into regulatory changes.

 This article reviews key changes of the past and the near future, bidding a fitting farewell to the familiar orange hazard symbols.